UNCLASSIFIED (U)

 11 FAM 811.3 Implementation

-The Committee Management Officer (CMO) in the Bureau of the Comptroller and Global Financial Services (CGFS) administers the Committee Management Program for the Under Secretary for Management.
+The Committee Management Officer (CMO) in the Bureau of the Comptroller and Global Financial Services (CGFS) administers the Advisory Committee Management Program for the Under Secretary for Management.

 11 FAM 811.4 Regulatory Authorities